d-lord/d-lord.github.io/_posts/2020-02-22-reset-creation-date.md

 **Update: It seems that this isn't a reliable solution**.
 [It can be done in iCloud for Windows, but not for macOS](https://support.apple.com/en-au/guide/icloud/mm17d7e476fc/icloud).

+**Update 2: You can go to Settings → Apple ID → iCloud and disable "Optimise Mac Storage", if that tradeoff is worth it.**

 <hr>

 iCloud on macOS has a helpful button labelled "Optimise Mac Storage".
 It's good if you have limited space on your Mac - it'll copy your Desktop and Documents folders in the cloud and only keep the most recent files on your computer.